uniquehash/ReviewSheets/developer_logs/16December.md

 since the definition of an error is likely to vary significantly from project to project, it doesn't make sense include the error functionality into the function.

+### December 30th

+today is a heavy work day. first i have to figure out the totality of everything i need to do.

+* look into tgf bugs
+	* determine the urgency vs time cost
+		* solve the ones that make sense

+* edit the video of latest pitches
+	* make workshop dope
+	* push to tomorrow, sounds like a fun thing to do while drinking

+* write to jamie about thoughts and plans
+	* this is going to take at least an hour
+		* best to do after lunch

+* get all the infastructure done for push_swap
+	* for both
+		* checker
+		* push_swap

+* come clean to paul about camera mishap
+	* :(
+	* now dude

+step one is looking and analyzing the tgf bugs.

+* tgf bugs
+	* image 365/366
+		* on update wheel spins forever
+		* data
+		* preliminary testing
+			* look through airbrake
+			* figure out if it's user related or page related
+		* urgency / cost
+			* medium urgent low cost
+			* do now

+	* image 243 mobile asset
+		* all images should have had their mobile assets regenerated
+		* urgency / cost
+			* low urgent, low cost
+			* do now